Nossen

 Nossen (/de/; Nosyn, /hsb/) is a town in the district of Meissen, in Saxony, Germany.
 It is located 80 km southeast of Leipzig.
 The town is dominated by a large Renaissance castle.
 Nossen is best known for its proximity to a motorway junction where the A14 merges onto the A4.

 Geography

 Neighboring towns

-Nearest towns are Roßwein, Großschirma, Reinsberg and Striegistal in Mittelsachsen districts and Käbschütztal, Lommatzsch and Klipphausen in the Meißen district.
+Nearest towns are Roßwein, Großschirma, Reinsberg and Striegistal in the Mittelsachsen district and Käbschütztal, Lommatzsch and Klipphausen in the Meißen district.

 History

 During World War II, a subcamp of Flossenbürg concentration camp was located here.

 Historical population

 From 1995, recorded on 31 December, unless otherwise noted: